Patria Group’s Interim Report for 1 January – 30 September 2020: Patria Group´s operations performed well despite COVID-19

 Outlook for the rest of the year

-Patria’s financial and operative performace has been at a good level, and the performace is expected to continue satisfactory going forward despite the pandemic.
+Patria’s financial and operative performance has been at a good level, and the performance is expected to continue satisfactory going forward despite the pandemic.
 Patria’s reliable and cost-effective lifecycle support services and top-notch products have a key role also in the future to maintain the required performance of customers’ fleets in all conditions.
 The HX Program for replacing Finland´s current Hornet fleet with new fighters continues.
 Patria 6x6 vehicle programme proceeds as planned, and the programme will also be of interest to other countries wishing to improve mobility of their armed forces.

 COVID-19 pandemic has had a significant impact on commercial aviation.
 This has a continued negative impact on the demand of civil aviation components and civil pilot training.

 Ville Jaakonsalo, Chief Financial Officer, tel. +358 500 881 070, [email protected]

 Patria is an international provider of defence, security and aviation life cycle support services, pilot training and technology solutions.
 Patria provides its aerospace and military customers with equipment availability, continuous performance development as well as selected intelligence, surveillance and management system products and services.
 Patria’s mission is to give its customers confidence in all conditions, and the vision is to be the #1 partner for critical operations on land, sea and air.
 Patria has several locations including Finland, Sweden, Norway, Belgium, Estonia and Spain.
 Patria employs 3,000 professionals.
 Patria is owned by the State of Finland (50.1%) and Norwegian Kongsberg Defence & Aerospace AS (49.9%).
 Patria owns 50% of Norwegian Nammo, and together these three companies form a leading Nordic defence partnership.